 EXISTING CENTER:

-The State of New Hampshire has one statewide Center for Independent Living, SPIL signatory, Granite State Independent Living (GSIL), located at 21 Chenell Drive, Concord, NH 03301 with additional satellite offices strategically located throughout the state’s 10 counties in Manchester, Nashua, Dover, Littleton, and Keene.
+The State of New Hampshire has one statewide Center for Independent Living, SPIL signatory, Granite State Independent Living (GSIL), located at 21 Chenell Drive, Concord, NH 03301 with additional satellite offices strategically located throughout the state’s 10 counties in Manchester, Nashua, Dover, Littleton,.
 All GSIL locations provide full CIL services.
-GSIL funding sources include: Part C, State general revenue for Medicaid services, other funds as awarded through the grant process, and CARES act.
+GSIL funding sources include: Part C, State general revenue for Medicaid services, other funds as awarded through the grant process,.
 As previously mentioned, GSIL also competes for Part B contracts funded from the SILC.
 Oversight for funding is ACL and the SILC/DSE, respectively for Part B funding; ACL for Part C; Centers for Medicare and Medicaid for state general funds; and ACL for all CARES Act funding.

 EXPANSION AND ADJUSTMENT OF NETWORK: